 - Makes between 3 and 4 dozen, depending on the size of your scoop.

 - You don’t have to bake the pecans but it does add a nice toastiness.

-- I use Organic, Sprouted Spelt Flour to make this recipe.
-Also, I’ve been known to increase the cinnamon add some ground cloves and a bit of allspice.
-When you want things a little more spicy:)
+- I use Organic, Sprouted Spelt Flour o make this recipe.
+Also, I’ve been known to increase the cinnamon add some ground cloves and a bit of allspice for when you want things a little more spicy

 - Feel free to use raisins instead of dried cranberries.
 Or even dried cherries.